Bloomberg tablets: Preservation

-Although current technology and methods have allowed for recreation and translation of a number of the tablets, the vast majority of them remain as-of-yet unreadable.
+Although current technology and methods have allowed for recreation and translation of many tablets, the vast majority of them remain illegible.
 Thus, to keep these tablets in prime shape for future analysis, efforts are being made to keep these artefacts preserved.
-Preservation included a combination of immersion in polyethylene glycol (PEG) and freeze drying.
+Preservation included a combination of immersion in polyethylene glycol and freeze drying.

 Display

-While some of the tablets are being preserved for future study, a number of them will be displayed in a museum exhibit entitled “London Mithraeum” located on the first two floors of the Bloomberg European Headquarters, which opened in November 2017.
+While some of the tablets are being preserved for future study, some will be displayed in a museum exhibit entitled "London Mithraeum" located on the first two floors of the Bloomberg European Headquarters, which opened in November 2017.